 - Authorizes licensed pharmacies to create and sell hand sanitizer over the counter.

 - Registry of Motor Vehicles: The Registry of Motor Vehicles (RMV) will extend the renewal timeline of certain credentials to reduce the need for customers to physically visit an RMV service center for in-person transactions.
 Full order available here

-- Effective this week, the RMV will implement a 60-day extension to the current expiration date for Class D, Class DMs, ID cards, and Learner’s Permits within the RMV system.
+- The RMV has implement a 60-day extension to the current expiration date for Class D, Class DMs, ID cards, and Learner’s Permits within the RMV system.

 - This extension does not apply to vehicle registrations.
 Most vehicle registrations can be renewed online at Mass.Gov/RMV.

 - This deadline extension will not apply to customers with Commercial Driver’s Licenses (CDLs) or those whose end of stay in the United States is the same as the expiration date on their driver’s license, ID card, or Learner’s Permit.

 - Customers eligible for this extension should wait to visit an RMV Service Center or AAA office (if a member of AAA) to renew until after the State of Emergency has been terminated.

 - City of Boston COVID-19 Information — Information is rapidly changing, and the Boston Public Health Commission will update this page as new and relevant information becomes available.

 - City of Somerville Novel Coronavirus Preparedness and Information — Please check this page regularly.
 It is updated on an ongoing basis.

 - Statewide School Closure Meal Information — Here is the most up-to-date information on which schools and districts are offering meal pickups during school closures related to COVID-19 crisis.